Heidi Safia Mirza: Career

-Mirza's academic career has encompassed lecturing and teaching in the US, at South Bank University for nine years, and at Middlesex University (1998), where she became the UK's first Chair in Racial Equality Studies.
-She is currently Professor of Race, Faith and Culture at Goldsmiths, Professor Emerita in Equalities Studies at the UCL Institute of Education, and Visiting Professor in Social Policy at the London School of Economics (LSE).
+Mirza's academic career has encompassed lecturing and teaching in the US at Brown University, then at South Bank University for nine years, and at Middlesex University (1998), where she became the UK's first Chair in Racial Equality Studies.
+She is currently Professor of Race, Faith and Culture at Goldsmiths, Professor Emerita in Equalities Studies at the UCL Institute of Education, and visiting professor in Social Policy at the London School of Economics (LSE).

 Mirza has published widely on race, gender, Black British feminisms, multiculturalism, postcolonial theory and educational inequalities, her books including Young, Female and Black (1992), Black British Feminism (1997), Tackling the Roots of Racism: Lessons for Success (2005), Race Gender and Educational Desire: Why Black Women Succeed and Fail (2009), Black and Postcolonial Feminisms in New Times (2012), and Respecting Difference: Race, Faith, and Culture for Teacher Educators (2012).
 She co-authored the OfSTED school government inspection report Educational Inequality: Mapping Race, Class, and Gender.

 She advises English Heritage on diversity, and established the Runnymede Collection at the Black Cultural Archives.

 Honours and recognition

-In 2014 Mirza won the Media Diversified Eight Women award, which celebrates the achievements of women of colour in the UK.
+In 2014, Mirza won the Media Diversified Eight Women award, which celebrates the achievements of women of colour in the UK.

 In 2015, in recognition of her achievements, she gave the 50th Anniversary Martin Luther King Lecture with Doreen Lawrence in St Paul's Cathedral.

 In 2020, Mirza featured in the Phenomenal Women exhibition at London's Southbank Centre celebrating the 35 Black professors at UK universities.